This chapter was updated in November 2017.

 - Allow time for the child to ask questions;

-- Be clear about next steps.
+- Be clear about next steps;

 There are some guides and leaflets to give to parents and young people to assist with explanations and participation.
 It can be helpful to provide written material to take away and consider and then offer another opportunity to talk again later.

 The professional requirement to keep records should be explained and the child should be supported to make comments too.
-This should be embedded in practice and in records and they should be updated regularly, particularly when circumstances change for the child or there is a change of plan.
+This should be embedded in practice and in records and they should be updated regularly, particularly when circumstances change for the child or there is a change of plan or staff.
 All records should be clear, separating fact, opinion and professional judgement so that when a child becomes an adult and requests access to their records they should be able to understand how decisions were made about the services provided to them and they should be able to see any recording of their own contributions in whatever format.

 The voice of the child should be recorded within documents and exemplars in the electronic records.
 They can also be attached or scanned into records where the child has written their own views or tools have been used which are handwritten or completed by the child.